-Switching off Traction Control
+Switching off traction control

-If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off the Traction Control feature of the AdvanceTrac® with RSC® system may be beneficial because the wheels are allowed to spin.
+If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off the traction control feature of the AdvanceTrac® with RSC® system may be beneficial because the wheels are allowed to spin.
 This will restore full engine power and will enhance momentum through the obstacle.

-To switch off the Traction Control press the AdvanceTrac® with RSC® button.
-Full features of the Traction Control can be restored by pressing the AdvanceTrac® with RSC® button again or by turning off and restarting the engine.
+To turn off the traction control system, press the AdvanceTrac® button.
+Full features of the TCS can be restored by pressing the traction control button again or by turning off and restarting the engine.

-If you switch off the TCS, the "sliding car" icon \$\frac{1}{3}\$ will illuminate steadily.
-Pressing the AdvanceTrac® with RSC® button again will turn off the "sliding car" icon.
+If you switch off the traction control, the stability control off light will illuminate steadily.
+Pressing the traction control button again will turn off the stability control light.